 Discussions of courtyard houses distinguish between those of the capital, with many features reserved for the Manchu royalty, and those of the provinces, which typically were simpler but might have had some quiet replication of more extravagant features that were not proscribed.
 Such an example, described below, might be the stone hitching post 栓马石 or 栓马桩 for securing horses.

 Walls, gates and screens.
-Reference: Beijing Courtyard Houses – in the Shadow of the Imperial City 北京四合院: 皇城影子下的民居, an online PDF from the China Academic Journal Electronic Publishing House, 1994.
+Reference: [Dead link] Beijing Courtyard Houses – in the Shadow of the Imperial City 北京四合院: 皇城影子下的民居, an online PDF from the China Academic Journal Electronic Publishing House, 1994.

 Wall.
 Set sometimes on a foot-high gray stone base, the ten to fifteen foot high wall surrounding a courtyard house commonly was made of brick covered with white plaster and topped with tile like a roof, or with broken glass, crockery, and nails to discourage intruders.
+Walls were gray for commoners and a dull red for officials.
 An interesting wall I saw once was mounted with green porcelain dragon scales, to resemble a scaly green dragon undulating along the top of the wall.

 Front Gate 大門, 宅门.
 These varied widely according to the wealth of the household, but a typical front gate might have ten-foot high double wooden doors painted red and studded with black iron.
 It appears that the door frame rested upon the rear portion of a stone pier or pedestal 门墩 mendun carved in the shape of lions or drums and engraved with a variety of designs (see “Stone carving” below).
 The door had no hinges and instead pivoted in sockets in the lintel and the stone pier.
-Gates descended to the ground, or to a broad stone base, or to the top of three or more broad stone steps.
+Gates descended to the ground, or to a broad stone base, or to the top of three or more broad stone steps, and often were recessed according to the wealth of the household – the greater the wealth the deeper the door was recessed.
 A gate might be covered by an extension of the roof from the front wall, or by a multi-tiered tiled roof of its own.
 In wealthy homes, a gatekeeper’s room was next to the gate.
 Front gates were large and ornate in proportion to the wealth of the family and almost always protected by stone lions (see “Stone lions” below) of varying size.
 Larger more ornate gates were called man-zi men 蛮子门 and were used mostly by wealthy, important families.
 Common folks had smaller gates, “narrow” front gates zhai ta-men 窄大门.
 So, in the old days one needed only to see the front gate of a courtyard house to know pretty well the status of the owner.

 Spirit Screen 照壁, 影壁.
 The spirit screen stood behind a gate entrance and, in order to enter a courtyard, required a turn right or left to go around.
 Book I of Yang Shen has its own take on this: “Spirit screen, Fletcher thought.
 Maybe they keep out Chinese ghosts and devils and other straight-line navigators, but they obviously do not keep out foreign ghosts and devils, yang-kuei-tzu like us.
 Damyankees chart a course any which way.”